Concordium/concordium-update-proposals/source/ID/concordium-did.rst

   `Dereferencing a DID URL`_ in the W3C Credentials Community Group draft report.

 ..
 TODO: write about binary vs JSON data
+..
+TODO update, once we have a DID resolver

 Public Key Cryptography DID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^